What is data deduplication?

 There are next-generation data mastering tools that have the following components to help deal with duplicate issues and solve the problem that traditional tools can’t solve.

-Duplicate data is unavoidable in today’s environment where data grows exponentially each day.
+Duplicate data, along with many other pitfalls, is unavoidable in today’s environment where data grows exponentially each day.
 But with the right next-gen MDM tools, deduping your data becomes much easier.

 To learn more schedule a demo.